Topological electronic crystals in twisted bilayer-trilayer graphene

-Here, we report the observation of a generalized AHC, along with an array of topological charge density wave (TCDW) states emerging in a modest magnetic field, all arising in twisted bilayer--trilayer graphene.
-The generalized AHC forms at a doping of one electron per four \m unit cells, corresponding to a band filling factor of $\nu=1/4$ within the four-fold degenerate lowest moir\'e conduction band whose total filling capacity is $\nu=4$.
-The generalized AHC state is reminiscent of earlier observations of TCDW states in various moir\'e lattices, both with~\cite{wang2015evidence,spanton2018observation,saito2021hofstadter,xie2021fractional,he2023symmetry, xie2024strong} and without~\cite{polshyn2022topological} an external magnetic field, but is clearly distinct in several important ways.
-It is the first such state to establish a clear disconnect between the Chern number of the generalized AHC state ($C=1$ at $\nu=1/4$) and that of the parent state at integer band filling ($C=0$ at $\nu=1$), as it is impossible to evenly partition the parent-state Berry curvature among the folded bands generated by the four-times larger unit cell.
-Interactions therefore play an essential role in determining the Chern numbers of the folded bands, and by extension that of the resulting generalized AHC state.
-Because of this, the Chern number of the state is exquisitely tunable with external fields --- the electric displacement field, $D$, and both the in-plane, $B_{\parallel}$, and out-of-plane, $B_{\perp}$, magnetic field --- enabling unprecedented control of its topological properties.
+Here, we report the observation of an array of TEC states with $|C|=1$ in twisted bilayer--trilayer graphene.
+One of these states exhibits a robust integer quantum anomalous Hall effect in the absence of an external magnetic field, appearing at a doping of one electron per four \m unit cells ($\nu=1/4$ out of a total of $\nu=4$ in the lowest moir\'e conduction band).
+This state appears to correspond to a generalized version of the AHC, with strong pinning to commensurate expansions of the moir\'e lattice.
+A sequence of additional TEC states form in a modest magnetic field, corresponding to $\nu=1/3$, $1/2$, $2/3$ and $3/2$.
+These are reminiscent of earlier observations of TEC states in various moir\'e lattices, both with~\cite{wang2015evidence,spanton2018observation,saito2021hofstadter,xie2021fractional,he2023symmetry,xie2024strong} and without~\cite{xie2021fractional,polshyn2022topological} an external magnetic field, but are distinct in several important ways.
+They are the first to establish a clear disconnect between the Chern number of the folded band ($C=1$ at fractional $\nu$) and that of the parent state at integer band filling ($C=0$ at $\nu=1$ and $2$), highlighting the ability to generate topological folded bands upon crystallization.
+Additionally, the Chern number of the state is exquisitely tunable with external fields --- the electric displacement field, $D$, and both the in-plane, $B_{\parallel}$, and out-of-plane, $B_{\perp}$, magnetic fields --- enabling unprecedented control of its topological properties.
+The extreme sensitivity to $B_{\parallel}$ is especially unusual for an orbital magnet.